+Table YY

 2.2 The Denominator – A Generalized Approach to Normalize Spatial Statistics

 To cast the correlations as a probability, the cumulative sum of probabilities in the numerator must be normalized.
-St is the number of samples taken by a vector indexed by t.
-The simplest set of statistics to normalize is a dataset where each piece of material information is assumed to be complete, or a weight, wsi=1, such that ∀s,i.
+Stii' is the number of samples taken by a vector indexed by t for local states in the numerator h and h' derived from signals i and i', respectively.
+The simplest normalization criteria occurs when complete material information is provided, or a weight, wsi=1, such that ∀s,i.
 Traditionally, this normalization (for complete non-periodic information) is computed using the following relationship

-St =i=1dSi-ti
+St =j=1dSj-tj

-where Si and ti are the size of the sample volume and length of the vector in the ith dimension, respectively.
-This relationship is only useful for complete cuboidal microstructure functions.
+where Si and ti are the size of the sample volume and length of the vector in the jth dimension, respectively.
+This relationship is only useful for complete material information.
 This relationship provides a count of vectors of length t that are sampled when computing non-periodic statistics.
 For incomplete and partial datasets, a more generalized approach is necessary for the normalization.

 In this paper, we restrict the normalization to partial datasets; a more complete definition for uncertain datasets will be presented in future work.
 Partial datasets are defined by a dataset with weights, wsi=0,1; a complete dataset is a partial dataset.
 The normalization for each vector is expressed as the convolution

-Sthihj=swsiws+tj
+Stii'=swsiws+ti'

 where wsi corresponds to the completeness of the ith tuple in the raw material information.
 FFT methods, again, enable a rapid computation of the convolution in the normalization of any partial dataset in a data-driven manner.
-This normalization is amenable to regularly and irregularly shaped spatial domains.
+This approach to computing the denominator will support arbitrary sample geometries and sampling patterns.
 For example, the reconstruction of micro-CT information often has a cylindrical shape as due to the sampling pattern in the experimental.
 The prescribed normalization allows all of the available information to in the reconstructed image to be sampled for the spatial statistics without having to ignore information to suit the requirement of a complete cuboidal dataset previously required.
+Eq. uu is a generalized expression for the denominator in the statistics; it will exactly reproduce the results the normalization in Eq. ww.
+The normalization terms only need to be computed once for each local material state, i, while the numerator needs to be computed for every local state index.
+A pseudocode to compute the denominator of the spatial statistics is provided in Table zz.